 - Home/Building Products: JELD-WEN windows & doors, Jacuzzi Spa and Bath, Sony New Home Entertainment Systems, Genesis Homes, Champion Homes

 post baby boom

-After having managed clients, teams, boards, volunteers and now children, Rebecca is settled as a writer.
+After having managed clients, teams, boards, volunteers and now children, Rebecca is settled as a freelancer.
 When writing news and features pieces she specializes in business and technology, home and garden and family and parenting issues.
-Working across numerous industries for corporate writing, she sticks to her “Three E’s” which means she strives to make every piece she writes Easy-to-Read, Entertaining and Educational.
+Working across numerous industries for corporate writing and research, she sticks to her “Three E’s” which means she strives to make every piece she writes Easy-to-Read, Entertaining and Educational.
 This, she believes makes every piece she writes better.